a2-4am/passport/README.md

 If all does not go well, Passport will tell you where it all went wrong.

+During the process, you can press any key to cancel immediately.

+If you have a two-sided disk where only one side is bootable, after the first side completes, you can press `2` to reuse the captured RWTS on the second side.

+If Passport stops because of read errors but you suspect the errors are due to physical damage (as opposed to just copy protection), you can retry the process ignoring errors by pressing `Ctrl-R`.
+The resulting copy may or may not be usable.

 In any case, Passport will NEVER write to or alter your original disk in any way.
 And neither should you!
 Don't reduce the number of original disks in the world; they aren't making any more of them.

-During crack processing, you can hit the `ESC` key to stop.
-Whether the crack completes because it finished successfully or not, you can retry the samenthing again by hitting the `2` key, or retry with ignoring errors with the key combination `CTRL-R`.

 ## Supported protections